ELLIOTTCABLE/greek-characters/README.markdown

 ---- ---- ----

-When you're done with some changes, and wish to submit them, you must “commit”, “push”, and “pull-request” those changes so that I see them:
+When you're done with some changes, and wish to submit them, you must *commit*, *push*, and *pull-request* those changes so that I see them:

->  1. Click the ‘gear’ icon next to your updated deck in Anki:
+>  1. Click the ‘gear’ icon next to your updated deck in Anki, and choose “Export”:
 >
 >     <img src="http://i.ell.io/DstG19+?.png" width="500">
 >